 In many ways, Kodi is a unique application – which is why talking about Kodi alternatives doesn’t come easy.
 After all, you use it to store your media library, expand its features via add-ons, and even watch live TV.
 And of course, all of that comes free of charge.
-So, naturally, the best Kodi alternatives need to tick all the right boxes.
+So, naturally, the best alternative to Kodi needs to tick all the right boxes.

 With that said, we recommend going into this search after thinking about what you like and what you don’t like about Kodi.
 In other words, what features do you care about, and what features would you like to see improved.
 That’s because we can talk about Kodi alternatives as better solutions for specific purposes, such as media streaming or files organization.